-Private instititions serve best by emphasizing their individuality --- not by imitating public institutions.
-But neither students nor government should support a college merely because of its past history.
+Private institutions serve best by emphasizing their individuality --- not by imitating public institutions.
+But neither students nor government should support a college merely because of its for past history.
 Institutions must be as alive as the Nation they serve.
 They must respond to its emerging needs and problems.
 They must offer something truly unique and valuable.

-A strong private educational sector --- free of governmental constraints --- enjoys boundless freedom to experiment in areas that may fall outside popular general public support.
-When private institutions are strong, they will be a like of the support of the private will be proven a public system of learning that in the often and will be but only an inch de to both private and public institutions.
+A strong private educational sector --- free of governmental constraints ---enjoys boundless freedom to experiment in areas that may fall outside popular general public support.
+When private institutions are strong, they are Will a universal energies.
+They prevent a public system of learning that is all too often a mile wide but only on inch door.